-Inland Rail will be delivered by the Australian Government through the Australian Rail Track Corporation (ARTC), in partnership with the private sector.
+Inland Rail is being delivered by the Australian Government through the Australian Rail Track Corporation (ARTC), in partnership with the private sector.
 The government is investing more than $9 billion to ARTC to deliver this project in recognition of the nation building and game changing effects it will have on the whole nation.

 Department of Infrastructure, Regional Development and Cities